AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 # Adobe Commerce App Assurance Program

-Get the Best Apps and Extensions for Your Business.

-## Curated excellence, scalability, and performance for merchants

-Enhanced visibility, quality assurance, and performance enhancement for developers.

 The Adobe Commerce App Assurance Program is a new way for merchants and developers to get the most out of the Commerce Marketplace.
 For merchants, the program provides a curated collection of high-quality apps and extensions that are built with scale and performance in mind.
 For developers, the program offers enhanced visibility, quality assurance, and performance enhancements for their solutions.

 <InlineAlert variant="info" slots="text"/>